 Timeless, Classic Style

-With her plumb stem, low profile, and painted hullsides, this James Krogen design is sure to turn heads wherever she cruises.
+With her plumb stem, low profile, and painted hullsides, this James and Kurt Krogen design is sure to turn heads wherever she cruises.
 Taking her cues from the commuters of the 20s, she is certain to always be in style.
 This modern interpretation of a traditional coastal cruiser also has functional advantages as well.
 Her uncommonly low air draft provides improved stability and allows her owners to clear more bridges.
-Her raised bow and broad forward sections contribute to an exceptionally spacious master stateroom.
+And her raised bow and broad forward sections contribute to an exceptionally spacious master stateroom.

 Legendary Krogen Livability